 In high powered blender such as Vita-mix, puree zucchini, avocado and carrot until smooth and creamy.

-In a large bowl, mix zucchini mixture, eggs, and unrefined sugar until combined.
+In a large bowl, mix zucchini mixture, flax eggs or eggs, unrefined sugar, and applesauce until combined.
 Stir in vanilla.

 In a separate bowl, combine flour, baking powder, salt, cinnamon, and cardamom.
 Add dry ingredients to wet and stir until combined.
 (When I’m trying to save time, which is most of the time, I skip this step and just add each of the dry ingredients directly to the wet).